wagood/laralist/README.md

 # Common
 * [Alpine AJAX](https://alpine-ajax.js.org/) An [Alpine.js](https://alpinejs.dev/) plugin that seamlessly integrates your client and server.
 Use it to build straight-forward, robust, interactive websites.
+* [BookStack](https://github.com/BookStackApp/BookStack) is an opinionated wiki system that provides a pleasant and simple out-of-the-box experience. <!-- wiki -->
 * [Card Number](https://github.com/TheDragonCode/card-number) Generation and verification of card numbers using Luhn's algorithm: credit, customer loyalty and others.
 * [ClassTransformer](https://github.com/yzen-dev/plain-to-clas) This library will allow you to easily convert any data set into the object you need.
 You are not required to change the structure of classes, inherit them from external modules, etc.
 * [Daleel](https://daleel.kalimah-apps.com/) is a PHP documentation generator.
 It both generates documentation from PHP source code and also from Markdown files.
 It creates a beautiful documentation website for your project. <!-- documentation -->